Annual Corporate Governance Report

 4. The performance of each Committee is assessed annually by the Board. | Compliant | ||

-5. Every three years, the assessments are supported by an external facilitator. | Non-Compliant | Generali will try to comply with this by 2021. | |
+5. Every three years, the assessments are supported by an external facilitator. | Non-Compliant | GLAPI’s Corporate Governance Code is currently being revised to include this. | |

 Recommendation 6.2 | |||